-NAME OF CORPORATION CORPORATE IDENTIFICATION NUMBER (issued by CA Secretary of State) DATE OF INCORPORATION MAILING ADDRESS (street or PO Box, city, state, and zip code) CONTACT PERSON TELEPHONE NUMBER EMAIL ADDRES s Please answer all of the following questions: 1.
+NAME OF CORPORATION CORPORATE IDENTIFICATION NUMBER (issued by CA Secretary of State) DATE OF INCORPORATION MAILING ADDRESS (street or PO Box, city, state, and zip code) CONTACT PERSON TELEPHONE NUMBER EMAIL ADDR ESS Please answer all of the following questions: 1.
 Was the corporation created on or after March 1, 1975 through November 6, 1986?
-NO 2.
+YES 2.
 Did the change in control or ownership of this corporation result from a parent's death?
-3. Did the parent's date of death occur on or after October 9, 2019?
-NO 4.
-Were the only stockholders of the corporation parent(s) and their child(ren)?
-NO 5.
-Did the corporation own a parcel of land that contained a residence that was the principal place of re the parent(s) prior to their death and has been the continuous place of residence of a child since the corporation?
-If you answered "no" to any of the questions above, no further action is required, as you do not qualify for to all questions above, please complete the remainder of this form, and then sign and submit the form to which the principal residence is located.
-NAME OF DECEASED PARENT (attach a copy of the death certificate) TE OF DEATH NAME OF CHILD LIVING IN THE PRINCIPAL RESIDENCE OWNED BY THE CORPORATION PARCEL NUMBER OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION TE OF PURCHASE SITUS ADDRESS OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION Please attach a copy of (1) all of the corporation's articles of incorporation, and (2) the corporation's st all the stockholders of the corporation since incorporation.
-You may also submit copies of tax return stockholder interests.
-Failure to provide requested documentation may result in the denial of your claim n schedules filed with the IRS that report
+YES 3.
+Did the parent's date of death occur on or after October 9, 2019?
+4. Were the only stockholders of the corporation parent(s) and their child(ren)?
+S NO 5.
+Did the corporation own a parcel of land that contained a residence that was the principal place of the parent(s) prior to their death and has been the continuous place of residence of a child since the corporation? e creation of the YES NO If you answered "no" to any of the questions above, no further action is required, as you do not qualify to all questions above, please complete the remainder of this form, and then sign and submit the form which the principal residence is located.
+NAME OF DECEASED PARENT (attach a copy of the death certificate) DATE OF DEATH NAME OF CHILD LIVING IN THE PRINCIPAL RESIDENCE OWNED BY THE CORPORATION PARCEL NUMBER OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION DATE OF PURCHASE SITUS ADDRESS OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION Please attach a copy of (1) all of the corporation's articles of incorporation, and (2) the corporation's all the stockholders of the corporation since incorporation.
+You may also submit copies of tax ret stockholder interests.
+Failure to provide requested documentation may result in the denial of your cla turn schedules filed with the IRS that report CERTIFICATION I certify (or declare) that the foregoing and all information hereon, including any accompanying stat the best of my knowledge. ements or documents, is true and correct to